-With their breezy rooftop bars, edgy designs, and hotter-than-hot restaurants, these six boutique hotels—all under 100 rooms—are .
+With their breezy rooftop bars, edgy designs, and hotter-than-hot restaurants, these six boutique hotels—all under 100 rooms—are giving Chicago's mega hotels a run for their money.
 Time to check in.

 An iconic 1929 Art Deco office building in Wicker Park has become the neighborhood’s buzziest new hotel.
 Following a three-year revamp, restored details like the marble and brass lobby and rooftop spire pair perfectly with the fresh minimalist aesthetic—all 69 rooms come with hardwood floors, mid-century modern furniture, and floor-to-ceiling windows that overlook Wicker Park’s defining six-corner intersection.
 The ground-floor French bistro is another way to take in the neighborhood, as is the sophisticated rooftop bar, the Cabana Club, where guests sip mojitos and margs while soaking in the skyline views.

 Check Prices for The Robey in Chicago, IL

 It’s a see-and-be-seen kind of atmosphere at Soho House, the first boutique to hit Chicago’s West Loop that’s fast become the spot to hang.
 Once you check in, you’ll have access to lots of members-only perks, including the fifth-floor club lounge (complete with a grand piano and Ping-Pong tables), screening room, spa, and 60-foot rooftop pool and adjacent open-air bistro and bar, where Chicago’s style set come to sip stiff drinks alongside views of the John Hancock and Willis towers.
 Downstairs, the 40 industrial-chic rooms pay homage to their retro warehouse digs with exposed brick and concrete, English club chairs, and rotary phones.

 Check Prices for Soho House Chicago in Chicago, IL